glouppe/info8002-large-scale-data-systems/lecture1.md

         - Nodes execute in parallel
         - Messages travel asynchronously
     - *Consistency*:
-        - Distributed need to ensure user guarantees about the data they store.
+        - Distributed systems need to ensure user guarantees about the data they store.
         - E.g., all read operations return the same value, no matter where it is stored.
 - But only a few **core problems** reoccur.